Kelliher, Minnesota

 Kelliher (/ˈkɛliər/ KEL-ee-ər) is a city in Beltrami County, Minnesota, United States.
 The population was 258 at the 2020 census.
-Minnesota State Highway 72 is the primary route through Kelliher.
+Minnesota State Highway 72 is the main route through Kelliher.

 Kelliher was named for A. O. Kelliher, a businessman in the lumber industry.

 Geography

 According to the United States Census Bureau, the town has an area of 2.14 sqmi, of which 2.08 sqmi is land and 0.06 sqmi is water.